 While you’re in the hospital having your baby

-After months of dreaming and preparing, it's finally time to bring your baby into the world.
+The day has finally arrived.
+It's time to welcome your baby into the world.

 Greater bonding with rooming in

-Please note that while in the hospital, your baby will have an umbilical cord security sensor, as well as a wrist ID band that matches that of each parent.
-All OB and ancillary staff members will have a pink identification badge; this lets you know who is authorized to have contact with your child.
-If you have questions, please don’t hesitate to ask.
+While you’re in the hospital, your baby will wear an umbilical cord security sensor and a wrist ID band that matches each parent’s band.
+All OB and ancillary team members wear pink identification badges, so you know who is authorized to care for your baby.
+If you ever have questions, please don’t hesitate to ask.

 Newborn screenings